leveste/EternalBasher/readme.md

 **idRehashLinux**

 Modified version of infogram and proteh's idRehash (a tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources) to work natively on Linux.

+**idSaveDecompressorLinux**

+Tool for decompressing DOOM Eternal saved games (game_duration.dat) adapted to work on Linux using Mono.

 **meath00k**